 - Additional State Plan Services (+) - Reductions in State Plan Services (-) - Legislative or Court Mandated Changes to the Program Structure or fee - Graduate Medical Education (GME) Changes This adjustment accounts for changes in any GME payments in the program.
 42 CFR 438.6(c)(5) specifies that States can include or exclude GME payments from the capitation rates.
 However, GME payments must be included in cost-effectiveness calculations. - Copayment Changes This adjustment accounts for changes from R2 to P1 in any copayments that are collected under the FFS program, but not collected in the MCO/PIHP/PAHP capitated program.
 States must ensure that these copayments are included in the Waiver Cost Projection if not to be collected in the capitated program.
-If the State is changing the copayments in the FFS program then the State needs to estimate the impact of that adjustment. - 1.
-U The State has chosen not to make an adjustment because there were no programmatic or policy changes in the FFS program after the MMIS claims tape was created.
-In addition, the State anticipates no programmatic or policy changes during the waiver period. - 2.
+If the State is changing the copayments in the FFS program then the State needs to estimate the impact of that adjustment.

+program.
+If the State is changing the copayments in the FFS program then the State needs to estimate the impact of that adjustment.
+1. 2.
 An adjustment was necessary.
-The adjustment(s) is(are) listed and described below: - i.
+The adjustment(s) is(are) listed and described below: i.
 The State projects an externally driven State Medicaid managed care rate increases/decreases between the base and rate periods.
 Please list the changes.

-For the list of changes above, please report the following:

-A. U The size of the adjustment was based upon a newly approved State Plan Amendment (SPA).

-PMPM size of adjustment

-- B. The size of the adjustment was based on pending SPA.
-Approximate PMPM size of adjustment - C. U Determine adjustment based on currently approved SPA.
-PMPM size of adjustment - D. Determine adjustment for Medicare Part D dual eligibles. - E. Other: Please describe - ii.
-The State has projected no externally driven managed care rate increases/decreases in the managed care rates. - iii. \Box Changes brought about by legal action:
+For the list of changes above, please report the following: A. The size of the adjustment was based upon a newly approved State Plan Amendment (SPA).
+PMPM size of adjustment B. The size of the adjustment was based on pending SPA.
+Approximate PMPM size of adjustment C. Determine adjustment based on currently approved SPA.
+PMPM size of adjustment D. Determine adjustment for Medicare Part D dual eligibles.
+E. Other: Please describe ii.
+The State has projected no externally driven managed care rate increases/decreases in the managed care rates.